 - DMCC 841 Institutional Assessment in the Community College Environment (6)

-- DMCC 851 Community College Advocacy and Accountability (6)
+- DMCC 851 Community College Advocacy, Advancement, and Entrepreneurism (6)

 While the majority of coursework is completed online, students must also participate in some mandatory residencies (on-site course meetings).
 For the convenience of students, these residencies, or in-person meetings, are generally scheduled on Fridays and Saturdays.